fbpx skip to Main Content

 “By engaging our nonprofit partners and stakeholders before drafting our agenda, and integrating their feedback, we address pressing needs, strengthen community relationships and center trust and community perspective into our legislative work,” said Susan Carter, Greater Twin Cities United Way’s new director of advocacy and external engagement.

-Greater Twin Cities United Way’s 2023 Policy and Advocacy Agenda can be found at gtcuw.org/advocacy.
+Learn more about Greater Twin Cities United Way’s 2023 Policy and Advocacy Agenda.

 ###